ndu-ik/ndu-ndi/README.md

 ![previewvideo](assets/preview.gif)

-**Note**: This system was designed for X11 environments and intel/amd GPUs support for nvidea coming soon.
+**Note**: This system was designed for X11 environments and intel/amd GPUs.
+Support for nvidea coming soon.
 Wayland support may require additional configuration.